M. Janice Mitchell, President

 Along with serving on the Board of Directors as the librarian for the Scruffy City Orchestra, he is an elementary music teacher with Oak RIdge Public Schools.
 When Ahsia is not with the orchestra or at work, he is a Zumba instructor along with being a program-builder and choreographer for colorguards in marching band and drum corps spreading from Virginia to Alabama.

-Melissa McCoy was fortunate to learn to read music and play the clarinet in eighth grade and from there obsessively tackled bass clarinet, piano, guitar, folk harp, saxophone, oboe and bassoon with varying degrees of success.
-Despite an early career as an anthropologist, then later in the publishing world, she never lost sight of music, playing in small groups, community bands and orchestras as much as possible over the years.
-Currently, Melissa plays bass clarinet in Scruffy City Orchestra, usually on appropriate bass part if a bass clarinet part is lacking.
-As the publicist for Scruffy City Orchestra, Melissa is responsible for “getting the word out” to the media about SCO concerts and events.
-In addition, she is chairman of SCO’s annual Concerto Competition and manages the auditions for the competition that takes place every fall.
-Melissa is also co-founder and secretary of the Tennessee Valley Ensemble, a community band with a focus on bringing music to people who can’t get out to hear it, playing about a dozen concerts every year in facilities such as nursing homes and hospitals.
-She also performs with other area musical groups.
+Growing up in the northwoods of WIsconsin, Melissa McCoy was fortunate to learn to read music and play the clarinet in eighth grade and from there obsessively tackled piano, guitar, folk harp, saxophone, oboe and bassoon with varying degrees of success.
+Despite an early career as an anthropologist, then later in the publishing world with Knoxville’s Whittle Communications, Metro Pulse and other companies, she never lost sight of music, playing in small groups, community bands and orchestras as much as possible over the years.
+Currently, Melissa plays bass clarinet in Scruffy City Orchestra and other area musical groups.
+As the publicist for Scruffy City Orchestra, Melissa is responsible for the web site and for “getting the word out” to the media about SCO concerts and events.
+In addition, she is chairman of SCO’s annual Concerto Competition and manages the auditions.
 For 18 years, Melissa was the Marketing Director for Nisus Corporation, a green pesticide and wood preservation manufacturer in Rockford, Tennessee.
 She retired in 2022 and has been busier than ever!

 Ace Edewards was born in California but raised in France.
 His music studies have brought him to Le Centre d’Études Supèrieures de Musique et Dance in Toulouse, France; the Royal Conservatoire of Scotland in Glasgow; and the University of Denver’s Lamont School of Music.
 In December of 2015, Ace received his doctoral degree in orchestral conducting from the Fred Fox School of Music at the University of Arizona.